Puli Meka

-Puli Meka is an Indian Telugu-language crime thriller series created by Kona Venkat and directed by Chakravarthy Reddy, starring Lavanya Tripathi and Aadi Saikumar in lead roles.
+Puli Meka is an Indian Telugu-language crime thriller series created by Kona Venkat story by Venkatesh Kilaru and directed by K. Chakravarthy Reddy.
+It stars Lavanya Tripathi and Aadi Saikumar in the lead roles.
 The series is produced by Kona Venkat under the Kona Film Corporation (KFC) banner, with music by Praveen Lakkaraju, cinematography by Ram K Mahesh, and editing by Chota K Prasad.
 It follows a serial killer on a cop-killing spree which rattles the police department.
-The series premiered on ZEE5 on 24 February, 2023.
+The series premiered on ZEE5 on 24 February 2023.